ucalgary/ps-stream/README.md

 [![Try in PWD](https://cdn.rawgit.com/play-with-docker/stacks/cff22438/assets/images/button.png)](http://play-with-docker.com?stack=https://raw.githubusercontent.com/ucalgary/ps-stream/master/docker-compose.yml&stack_name=ps-stream)

+After starting the demo, try `POST`ing a PeopleSoft rowset-based message to the collector on port 8000, then using kafka-topics-ui on port 8001 to see the message in a Kafka topic.

 ## Maintenance

 This repository and image are currently maintained by the Research Management Systems project at the [University of Calgary](http://www.ucalgary.ca/).